 I can save some of those items by washing them with this Seventh Generation Chlorine Free Bleach.
 Bleach in general means an instant migraine for me, so I was thrilled to find something to take its place.

 Tip #4: ASK YOUR CHILD TO START THEIR LAUNDRY WITHOUT SUFFICIENT INSTRUCTION

 While I was thrilled to death that my 10 year old wanted to do her own laundry, I should have realized 2 things.

 - It meant that she was sick and tired of waiting for mom to get to her laundry stash

-2. I should probably have showed her before hand how to properly load a washer.
+2. I should probably have shown her beforehand how to properly load a washer.

 She happened to help herself to our highly concentrated Mrs. Meyer’s detergent, and use A TON of it.
 On the upside, our house smelled like yummy detergent for days!

-The Mrs. Meyer’s detergent works well for almost everyone in our family.
-I do have a little 3 year old who has a terrible case of eczema, and our dermatologist recommended to avoid any scents or colors for soaps that would come in contact with his body.
+Mrs. Meyer’s detergent works well for almost everyone in our family.
+I do have a little 3-year-old who has a terrible case of eczema, and our dermatologist recommended avoiding any scents or colors for soaps that would come in contact with his body.

 This free and clear from Seventh Generation has come to my rescue.
 It seems to help his situation and leaves his clothes still smelling fresh and clean.
 I’m grateful Grove carries this brand as well.

 Tip #5: HOLD ON TO MISSING SOCK MATCHES INDEFINITELY